Home

 Lou Giorgetti

-5L and 20 L: Jesus Giving St. Peter the Keys to Heaven
+• 5L and 20 L: Jesus Giving St. Peter the Keys to Heaven, taken from the fresco by Italian Renaissance painter Pietro Perugino located in the Sistine Chapel

-6L and 25 L: Basilicas of Saint Peter, Saint Paul Outside the Walls, Saint John Lateran and Saint Mary Major
+• 6L and 25 L: The Major Papal Basilicas of Rome (Saint Peter's, Saint Paul Outside the Walls, Saint John Lateran and Saint Mary Major)

-8 L and 30 L: Pope Boniface VIII Proclaiming Holy Year 1300
+• 8 L and 30 L: Pope Boniface VIII Proclaiming the First Holy Year in 1300

 The tradition of Church Holy Years, or Jubilee Years, was initiated by Pope Boniface VIII in the year 1300.
 Initially, the interval between Holy Years was to be 100 years, but that was quickly reduced to 50 years by Pope Clement VI in 1342, and further reduced to 25 years by Pope Paul II in 1470.
-To date, there have been thirty (30) Holy or Jubilee Years, with the next Holy Year falling in 2025.
+To date, there have been thirty-one (31) Holy or Jubilee Years, including this year's Jubilee Year of Hope.

 What is the purpose of convoking a Holy Year or special Jubilee Year?
-As mentioned in the Old Testament writings in Leviticus, a jubilee year is cited to occur every 50 years, during which slaves and prisoners would be set free, debts would be forgiven and the mercies of God would be particularly manifest.
+As described in the Old Testament writings in Leviticus (Leviticus 25:8-55), a jubilee year is cited to occur every 50 years, during which slaves and prisoners would be set free, debts would be forgiven and the mercies of God would be particularly manifest.
 In the Catholic tradition, the Jubilee Year is one for the remission of sins and universal pardon.

-The Jubilee Year opens on Christmas Eve of the year preceding the Holy Year (for Holy Year 1950, the Year began on December 24, 1949) with the opening of the Holy Doors at the four major Roman basilicas: Saint Peter’s, Saint John Lateran, Saint Paul Outside-the-Walls, and Santa Maria Maggiore (Saint Mary Major).
-The Jubilee Year ends on the following Christmas Eve with the closing of the Holy Doors.
+The Ordinary Holy Years traditionally open on Christmas Eve of the year preceding the Holy Year (for example, for the stamps above, the Holy Year of 1950 began on December 24, 1949) with the opening of the Holy Door at Saint Peter's Basilica.
+In turn, the Holy Doors at the remaining major Roman basilicas are also opened, at Saint John Lateran, Saint Paul Outside-the-Walls, and Santa Maria Maggiore (Saint Mary Major).
+The Jubilee Year ends with the closing of the Holy Doors one year later.

-In addition to the Holy Years that have been celebrated on their regular schedule, there have been some Special Jubilees declared by the Pope.
+In addition to the Holy Years that have been celebrated on the regular 25-year cycle, there have been some Special Jubilees declared by the Pope.
 Since 1900, four special Jubilee Years have been declared:

 1933—celebrating the 1900th anniversary of the death and resurrection of Jesus Christ